42mandychen/42mandychen.github.io/resume/index.md

 - Completed RESTful endpoints adaption with Restify APIs, and used endpoints in React to set up and finish a course information exploration page.
 - Designed and executed unit tests using Mocha framework in WebStorm IDE.
 - Collaborated with teammate through version control system and issue tracker on GitHub.

+### *Skiplist*

+Data Structure • `C++` • Oct 2016

+- Implemented a skip list data structure to parse input text file and output a text file containing the words in the input file with frequency and pages of occurrences in an alphabetical order.

 ### *Mind The Gap*